 Examples of curated content include blog posts, news articles, research reports, industry updates, RSS feeds, social media posts, and links referenced in blogs.

-Content curation can help businesses to extend their reach by providing useful content to their audience which wasn’t created by themselves.
+Content curation can help businesses to extend their reach by providing helpful content to their audience that wasn’t created by themselves.